mikehoward/tdd_deploy/Readme.md

 # TddDeploy

+**This is a prototype.
+It works, but is ugly and almost certainly the wrong design.**

+*I think there is room in host provisioning and site installation for TDD tools which are independent of the provisioning framework - which is what TddDeploy attempts to be.*

 TddDeploy implements command execution on remote hosts to aid in host provisioning and deployment of multiple Rails applications on one or more hosts.